ewhite2142/Capstone/README.md

 ![alt tag](images/results_table_.png)

-Thirteen different numerical classifiers were tried on the numerical data \(elevation, isolation, and prominence\) to try to classify the summits by type.
+Thirteen different statistical classifiers were tried on the numerical data \(elevation, isolation, and prominence\) to try to classify the summits by type.
 The classifier with the best performance was the gradient boosting classifier \(GBC\), which had 83% accuracy picking between a Mountain or a Peak on the test set data, but only 58% accuracy picking among Mount, Mountain, or Peak.
+The results of the GBC were compared to the results of the CNN classification.

 Recall that the data included images for 9,293 Mountains and 8,291 Peaks, but for only 2,516 Mounts.
-The number of Mounts is not quite sufficient to do a good comparison with a CNN, although upsampling was used to help.
-Therefore, both a two-way comparison of Mountain versus Peak was done, with each class resampled to 8000 summits each, as well as a three summit type comparison resampled to 5000 summits each.
+The number of Mounts is not quite sufficient to do a good comparison with a CNN, so upsampling was used to address this.
+Both a two-way comparison of Mountain versus Peak was done, with each class resampled to 8000 summits each, as well as a three summit type comparison resampled to 5000 summits each.
 As with the gradient boosting classifier, the accuracy of the CNN was better on the two-way comparison \(60%\) versus the three-way \(41%\), but this performance is unimpressive and it significantly underperformed the GBC.

 The CNN did much better on a two-way state-by-state comparison.
 As shown above, three of the state-by-state comparisons had over 80% accuracy, and another had 64% accuracy.
 CO versus UT had the lowest accuracy \(51%\), perhaps because the summits in western CO \(including the Colorado National Monument\) are similar to the arches and other summits in UT, and CO and UT are border states.
 WA is the furthest north and NM is the furthest south among the states compared, and that comparison performed the best at 84% accuracy.